WSO2Con2025 Logo

 We also offer Enterprise License Agreements that build in expectations for expansion and make it easier during the term.

 You can adjust your core allotment or transactional capacity cap upwards at any time, for a prorated fee.
-Though you are allowed some bursting capacity over these limits for a limited time to accommodate unexpected short-term loads, an anticipated seasonal burst should be properly planned for in your Subscription.
-If you have such seasonal traffic, you might consult with your Account Manager on whether you qualify for an Enterprise Level Agreement (ELA), which can provide additional headroom for seasonal traffic.
+Though in many cases you are allowed some bursting capacity over these limits for a limited time to accommodate unexpected short-term loads, an anticipated seasonal burst should be properly planned for in your Subscription.
+If you have such seasonal traffic you might consult with your Account Manager on whether you qualify for an Enterprise Level Agreement (ELA) which can provide additional headroom for seasonal traffic.

 Support Services